yangwenmai/learning-javascript/archive/async-patterns-in-js.md

 }
 ```

 I'll confess that I've being writing this kind of code for a while, until I find the gotcha.
-Although this piece of code looks elegant and all, it has a performance issue. the fetchB function will wait for the fetchA function to complete!
-That is unnecessary since fetchB doesn't depend on fetchA.
+Although this piece of code looks elegant and all, it has a performance issue.
+The fetchB function will only run after the fetchA function completes!
+This is unnecessary since fetchB doesn't depend on fetchA.
 They can run in parallel.
 Here's the fix:

 ```javascript
 async getObj() {